Skip to main content

 I build because the world is unfinished and automate because time is precious.

-At Spikefin and Optimal Workshop, I learned that automation is less about speed and more about freeing judgement for the problems that matter.
+At Spikefin and Optimal Workshop, I learned that making progress is less about speed and more about ensuring we have capacity for the things that really matter.

-I write (occasionally) about the patterns I see - particularly how automation changes not just what we do, but how we think.
-Recent pieces include how documentation becomes infraculture when AI agents join your team, and loops, leaps, and leadership in automation transformation.
+I write and speak about the patterns I see, particularly how automation changes not just what we do, but how we think.
+Recent pieces include the impact of Documentation as Infraculture, for when AI agents join your team, and how to think about Loops, Leaps, and Leadership in the context of orchestrated momentum.

 Creative projects